Considerations on the System Landscape for Integration when On-boarding into SAP Cloud Integration

 - Carefully plan your system landscape for integration.
 Consider legal and organizational criteria to segregate the tenant’s purpose.

-- Apply a staged two-tier system landscape for SAP Cloud Platform Integration at minimum.
+- Apply a staged two-tier system landscape for SAP Cloud Integration at minimum.

 - In case of extensive development of custom integration content consider to extend into a three-tier system landscape with a dedicated development tenant.

-- Subscribe to the roadmap of SAP Cloud Platform Integration to learn about planned future product capabilities.
+- Subscribe to the roadmap of SAP Cloud Integration to learn about planned future product capabilities.

-SAP Cloud Platform Integration follows the subscription model offered by SAP Cloud Platform as illustrated in figure 2.
+SAP Cloud Integration follows the subscription model offered by SAP Cloud as illustrated in figure 2.

-Each tenant is provisioned in a separate sub-account from where it is subscribed to the respective SAP Cloud Platform Integration application.
+Each tenant is provisioned in a separate sub-account from where it is subscribed to the respective SAP Cloud Integration application.
 All sub-accounts are unified in an enterprise global account owned by the customer.
-Accounts for SAP Cloud Platform Integration can be accessed via the SAP Cloud Platform Cockpit.
+Accounts for SAP Cloud Integration can be accessed via the Cockpit.

-Since SAP Cloud Platform Integration is a SAP managed cloud application ACME is not very familiar with the account model of SAP Cloud Platform.
-The company mainly uses the sub-accounts for SAP Cloud Platform Integration to perform user access management for their tenants.
+Since SAP Cloud Integration is a SAP managed cloud application ACME is not very familiar with the account model of SAP Business Technology Platform.
+The company mainly uses the sub-accounts for SAP Cloud Integration to perform user access management for their tenants.

 Call for Actions:

-- Familiarize yourself with the account model of SAP Cloud Platform.
+- Familiarize yourself with the account model of the SAP Business Technology Platform.

-- Use the SAP Cloud Platform Cockpit to perform user access management for your tenants.
+- Use the Cockpit to perform user access management for your tenants.

 Change the Purpose of a Tenant